 The No Turkey Feast appeared before Christmas but now it’s been joined by some other cool on-the-go options.
 They were all sold out of all the other new bits though.
 The sandwich is a ready-made sandwich so obviously not the best thing I’ve ever had but the turkey was delicious, the mayo smooth and creamy and the cranberry really brightened things up.

 Two-for-one here.
 We have the No Chic’n Nuggets and the Dirty Fries.
-According to Kate, an expert in these matters, they taste exactly like the real thing.
+According to Kate, an expert in these matters, The nuggets taste exactly like the real thing.
 The dirty fries are covered in tomato sauce and béchamel and cheese.
 So, so satisfying.

 I had the BBQ Pulled Jackfruit pizza one evening before rushing off to a meeting.
 I liked this one but it was a little too sweet and not terribly filling.
 Nice but not nice enough for the price.